Laellekoenig/first.nvim/README.md

     "Laellekoenig/first.nvim",
     config = function()
         require("first").setup({
-            use_default_keymap = true  -- set to false if you do not want to override f, F, ; and , })
+            use_default_keymap = true   --set to false if you do not want to override f, F, ; and , use_delete_and_change = true,  --create remaps for df, cf, dF and dF inclusive_forward_delete = false,  --delete first character of searched word? inclusive_backward_delete = true,  --delete first character of searched word?
+        })
     end
 }